fxzzi/NixOhEss/README.md

 This repo consists of a relatively simple configuration for my desktop and laptop with nixOS and home-manager.

-two hostnames will be found in my config; fazziPC and fazziGO for my PC and laptop respectively.
+Feel free to benefit from my config, but I'm by no means a 😎 Nix Pro 😎 so use it with a grain of salt.

+I do want to move to [hjem](https://github.com/feel-co/hjem) in the future but currently there are two blockers stopping me from using it right now:

+- Systemd user services
+- GTK / dconf configuration

 **DISCLAIMER!!** There is no guarantee that these configs will work for you.
 These are merely my personal configurations and they do NOT come with a warranty.

+## Hosts

+- fazziPC: My main desktop PC, running an AMD 5600x and an RTX 3070.
+- fazziGO: My Thinkpad L14 Gen 4, which sports an AMD Ryzen 5 7530U.
+- kunzozPC: My friends gaming PC, where I manage his NixOS installation.

 ## Structure

 - [`flake.nix`](./flake.nix): The flake which declares entry points and inputs for my entire configuration.
-Basic options like the username can be found here.
-- [`hosts/`](./hosts/): All of the nixOS configuration is contained here.
+- [`hosts/`](./hosts/): All of the NixOS related configurations appear here.
+A seperate entrypoint for each host allows toggling of and modifications to specific modules.
-  - [`fazziPC.nix`](./hosts/fazziPC.nix): define host options for my PC
-  - [`fazziGO.nix`](./hosts/fazziGO.nix): define host options for my laptop
-- [`home/`](./home/): All of the home-manager configuration is contained here.
+- [`home/`](./home/): All of my home-manager configuration is contained here.
+I try and do everything I can in userspace, and so the grunt of most graphical modules are here.
-  - [`fazziPC.nix`](./home/fazziPC.nix): define home-manager options for my PC
-  - [`fazziGO.nix`](./home/fazziGO.nix): define home-manager options for my laptop

 ## SPECIAL THANKS